santoshrajan/io-square-browser/README.md

     ioObject.map(val -> NewVal)

-To covert the propagated value to a new value, use `map`.
+To convert the propagated value to a new value, use `map`.

     ioObject.bind(val -> new IOObject)

 Bind the current IO Object to a new IO Object.
 After the bind the valued propagated the value of the original IOObject and the new IOObject.

-    ioObject.the(val -> Finally do something)
+    ioObject.then(val -> Finally do something)

 `then` must be the final call.
 The function passed to `then` will not return anything.